 In the summer of 1983, God began to direct me and fill my heart with compassion for East Africa.
 Over the next several years, God would place people in my life and narrow that direction.
 I knew God was leading me and calling me to Zaire, Africa (now the Democratic Republic of the Congo).

 In 1988 I spent 3 months in Zaire with two other great guys, Curtis and Dan.
 The missionaries there gave us an incredible experience.
-I knew two things at the end of the summer:
+I knew two things at the end of that summer:

 - I wanted to go home and marry Traci.